felix-carela/FurniTech-frontend/README.md

 - As a User, I want to be able to delete my account.
 - As a User, I want to receive an error message if I enter the wrong credentials.
 - As a User, I want to have a profile page where I am able to see my previous orders.
-- As a User, I want to be able to browse a specific section of furniture/items (Bathroom, Bedroom, Kitchen) to see available products.
+- As a User, I want to be able to browse a specific section of furniture/items (furnoture, decor, lighting, linens) to see available products.
-- As a User, I want to be able to click on an item and see its details.
+- As a User, I want to be able to click on an item and see it's details.
 - As a User, I want to be able to add the item to my cart.
 - As a User, I want to be able to remove an item from my cart.
 - As a User, I want to be able to update the quantity of an item in my cart.